tulimid1/tulimid1.github.io/research.md

 ### 2023

+Decarie, A., **Tulimieri, D. T.**, Singh, T., Semrau, J. A. (2023, November). *Proprioceptive signaling of the upper limb influences oculomotor function and may suggest impaired multi-sesnsory integration after stroke* [Poster presentation].
+Society for Neurosceince.

+**Tulimieri, D. T.**, Kim, G., Sergi, F., Semrau, J. A. (2023, November). *Targeted training of proprioception using an integrated robotic-joystick approach improves sensorimotor function in chronic stroke* [Poster presentation].
+Society for Neurosceince.

 **Tulimieri, D. T.** (2023, September). *How to Use AI to be a Better Programmer* [Panelist].
 Reproducible Rehabilitation Research Summit - ReproRehab, University of Southern California.

 **Tulimieri, D. T.** (2023, September). *Virtual Environments to Improve Reproducibility* [Lightning Talk].
 Reproducible Rehabilitation Research Summit - ReproRehab, University of Southern California.